hayamizum/CactusAlgorithm/README.md

 This project aims at computing a weighted graph that (exactly or approximately) realizes a given distance matrix.
 For a distance matrix $D$ on a set $X$ of $n$ objects, a realization of $D$ is defined to be a weighted graph $G = (V,E; w)$ such that $X$ is a subset of $V$ and for any two elements $x_i$, $x_j$ in $X$, the shortest path distance $d_G$ between $x_i$ and $x_j$ equals to the input pairwise distance $D(x_i,x_j)$.
 In the case when $D$ can be realized by a cactus graph or a fully labeled graph, the code outputs a (unique) optimal realization of $D$ (i.e., an exact realization that minimizes the sum of the edge-weights).

-Here is a breif example showing what this project aims to do:
+Here is a brief example showing what this project aims to do:

 ![image](https://github.com/hayamizum/CactusAlgorithm/assets/31284538/3e6c8d70-be72-4753-9fcc-e9667ef840ae)